 Located just an hour and a half from Denver, Estes Park is one of the most popular Colorado towns.
 Though often crowded during the peak summer season, this quaint town is a must-see places in Colorado for both tourists and locals.

-Downtown Estes Park offers a variety of activities, such as shopping for souvenirs and sampling Colorado craft beer.
+You’ll find a variety of fun activities in downtown Estes Park, such as shopping for souvenirs and sampling Colorado craft beer.
 The Stanley Hotel, famed as the film setting for The Shining, is a favorite attraction.
 If visiting in October, be sure to check out Elk Fest, celebrating the herds in this mountain village.

 Estes Park also provides access to Rocky Mountain National Park.
 With a National Park Pass, visitors can experience some of the best hikes in Colorado.
-Rock climbing, fishing, cross-country skiing, and more outdoor fun is available every season.
+Rock climbing, fishing, cross-country skiing, and more outdoor fun is available every season in Colorado.

 Hands down, Leadville is one of the best Colorado mountain towns.
 It’s a personal favorite, famed as the highest incorporated city in North America.